-A client visit has numerous potential benefits.
-It can be used to learn more about the client's business and legal needs, understand protocols and processes better, explain or get feedback on the work that you have done, introduce or meet additional people and simply build a personal rapport.
+A client visit can help you learn more about the client's business and legal needs, better understand protocols and processes, explain or get feedback on the work you have done and your communications and customer service, introduce or meet additional people and simply build a personal rapport.
 What you accomplish will depend on the client and your relationship.

-Here are some thoughts on how to make the most of this critical activity.
+Here are some thoughts on how to make the most of client visits.

-Setting Up the Meeting
+Strategy for Setting Up the Client Visit Meeting

-There is some strategy that goes into the request to visit - for example:
+There is some strategy that goes into the request for a client visit.
+For example:

 - Don't charge for it.
-It should go without saying that this is an off-the-clock exercise. - Present the visit as a service protocol.
-Advise the client that you think it's important to set aside some time to meet on a regular basis to talk about the relationship. - If the client is out of town, tie the visit into another trip.
-This will make it more efficient for you and alleviate client concerns about your time and expense.
-Most clients will welcome your effort to visit.
-However, if you anticipate pushback, you can say, "I need to be in Nashville for something but it's flexible so I'd like to schedule it around your availability."
+It should go without saying that client visits are an off-the-clock exercise.
+Keep in mind that these visits help align the strategies of your marketing and client development teams with actual client needs. - Present the client visit as a service protocol.
+Advise the client that it's important to set aside some time to meet regularly to discuss the relationship. - If the client is out of town, tie the visit into another trip.
+This will make it more efficient for you and alleviate their concerns about your time and expense.
+Most will welcome your effort to visit.
+However, if you anticipate pushback, you can say, "I need to be in Nashville for something, but it's flexible, so I'd like to schedule it around your availability."
 You do need to be there for the client! - Consider what you will do when you visit.
 Examples of things you might incorporate include: - 1.
 Having some social time together, such as lunch, drinks or dinner. - 2.
 Getting introduced to other company representatives whom you have not met or who might be involved in future projects. - 3.
 Taking a tour. - 4.
 Presenting a CLE or lunch-and-learn. - Consider who should attend.
 Is the goal to introduce members of your team who have worked (or will be working) on the client's matters?
-Or to talk about other service or geographic areas where you can be of assistance?
-Your objectives will drive who should be there from your firm. - Be sensitive to clients' situations.
-If they are crazy busy with fiscal-year-end activities or an active lawsuit, for example, your visit will be perceived more as a disruption than a positive.
+Or to talk about other service or geographic areas where your team can be of assistance?
+Your objectives will drive who should be there.
+(Read "Cross-Selling Made Simple.") - Be sensitive to clients' situations.
+If they are busy with fiscal year-end activities or an active lawsuit, for example, your visit will be perceived more as a disruption than a positive.

-Opening Your Meeting
+Opening the Meeting